gregmcwhirter/python-style-guide/README.md

 - "Readability counts." - [PEP 20][]
 - "Now is better than never." - [PEP 20][]
 - Even more important that Test-Driven Development--*Human-Driven Development*
-- These guidelines will evolve.
+- These guidelines will probably continue to evolve.

 ## In Particular